 Federal Direct Grad Plus Loan

 The Grad PLUS Loan (GPLUS) is available to creditworthy students enrolled at least halftime in a graduate or professional program.
 The loan program is not dependent on income and assets and allows students to borrow the difference between the cost of education and the financial assistance they are scheduled to receive.
-The interest rate for this loan is fixed at 7%.
-It is recommended that students maximize their Direct Loan eligibility before borrowing from this program.
-For more information, visit www.redlands.edu/cdgradplus.
+It is recommended that students maximize their Direct Loan eligibility before borrowing from the Grad PLUS.
+Interest rates for all federal student loans can be found at studentaid.gov Visit our website at www.redlands.edu/dgradplus for more information.